Giggamesh/LazyScript-Custom-Fork/README.md

 **HUNTER:**

 - Changed ifSwinged to work with Quiver rather than SP_Swingtimer as this seems to be the more popular choice.
-This will allow for future modifications that can check of autoshot is on cooldown (just fired).
+This will allow for future modifications that can check if autoshot is on cooldown (just fired).
 - Added ability Carve
 - Added ability Baited Shot
 - Added ability Lacerate